 Recovering America's Wildlife Act

-Nationwide, experts have identified more than 12,000 Species of Greatest Conservation Need, including over 1,300 here in Texas.
-The majority of these are at-risk fish and wildlife -- like the Texas horned lizard, Guadalupe bass, and Red-headed woodpecker.
+Nationwide, experts have identified more than 12,000 Species of Greatest Conservation Need, including over 1,200 here in Texas.
+The majority of these are at-risk fish and wildlife — like many grassland birds, bees and butterflies, and freshwater species.

-The Recovering America's Wildlife Act would provide $1.3 billion per year from existing revenues to wildlife conservation programs in the various states, and $97.5 million to tribal nations.
-It could fund land conservation, research, habitat restoration, outdoor recreation, education programs, and much more.
-Of this, Texas would be eligible for more than $50 million per year to implement the Texas Conservation Action Plan and help stabilize the at-risk fish and wildlife in our state.
+The Recovering America's Wildlife Act, S.1149, would provide $1.3 billion per year to states, and $97.5 million to tribal nations, from existing revenues to fund wildlife conservation, habitat management and restoration, outdoor recreation, and education programs.
+Of this, Texas would be eligible for more than $50 million per year to implement the Texas Conservation Action Plan and help stabilize the at-risk species in our state.